jackcenter/bash_shortcuts/README.md

 ```
 lxc config device add <lxc-name> video0 unix-char path=/dev/video0 gid=1000
 ```
-Where video0 mauy change depending on what you're using (note: I can't get this to work with cheese, but the camera is mounted?).
+Where video0 may change depending on what you're using (note: I can't get this to work with cheese, but the camera is mounted?).

 ## Ubuntu